dghaehre/schedule-shopify/README.md

 > This is a simple package based on shopify-api-node to schedule product price updates in shopify

 > Easily create a cron job to run as frequent you would like and it will check the json file and run necessary updates.
+If cron finds job that is scheduled to run within 3 minutes it will run the update.
+It will of course run any update that was supposed to be ran already.
+So the accuracy of the cron is determined by when you schedule and how often cron.js is ran.

-> NOTE: This package will create a jsonfile with you shopify credentials for cron job, if you dont feel comfortable with that you can use something else.
+> NOTE: This package will create a jsonfile with your shopify credentials for cron job, if you feel like that is not good enough please feel free to help, as I have not bothered yet.

 ## Install